SssiiiSssiii/faculty-of-science-computer-science-department/README.md

 # How to use ?
 * academic year &rarr; Semester &rarr; course code
-* 🔴 &rarr; This indicates the course is difficult!
+* 🔴 &rarr; This indicates to the course is difficult!

 # First Year